 Our emptiness and inefficiency are the opportunity for the display of God's sufficiency and fulness.
-To soften the impact, I always point out to folks that we live in a fallen world, and we need the compassionate embrace of the Saviour.
+To soften the impact, I always pointed out to folks, we live in a fallen world, and we need the embrace of the Saviour.